Goose Gap AVA

 Landscape of the Goose Gap AVA

-The Goose Gap AVA, that lies within the broader Columbia Valley, features a distinct landscape that sets it apart from neighboring regions.
+The Goose Gap AVA, that lies within the broader Columbia Valley of the United States, features a distinct landscape that sets it apart from neighboring regions.
 The primary characteristic of the Goose Gap AVA is the east-west orientation of the ridge crest of the Goose Mountain, that contrasts with the northwest to southeast alignment of nearby hills such as Red Mountain, Candy Mountain, and Rattlesnake Mountain.
 This unique orientation results in vineyards that are predominantly planted on north and northeast slopes, which receive less solar radiation and ripen later compared to those on south or southwest slopes.

 Goose Gap forms a rough triangle geographically defined by Goose Mountain to the west and Candy and Red Mountains to the east.
 This area is characterized by a range of elevations from 577 feet over sea level at the southern boundary to 1,339 feet over sea level at the top of Goose Mountain, providing diverse microenvironments for viticulture.
 The ridge and slopes create a landscape that is not only scenic but also highly functional for grape growing, allowing for a gradual and extended ripening period for the grapes.